jameshughes89/cs101/site/index.rst

 Welcome to CSCI 161 --- Fall 2022
 *********************************

-**This is the course webpage for both Sections 11 & 12 of CSCI 161.**

-An introduction to computers, algorithms, and programming.
-No previous knowledge of algorithms or programming is required.
+An introduction to computer science, programming, algorithms, and data structures.
+No experience with programming is required.

-This course is devoted to learning proper problem solving techniques and basic programming skills.
-Topics include problem analysis, algorithm development, data representation, control structures, lists, functions, and file manipulation.
+This course is devoted to learning problem solving and elementary programming skills.
+Topics include problem analysis, algorithm development, data representation, control structures, functions, lists, and objects.

 `The content used to generate the course can be found on GitHub <https://github.com/jameshughes89/cs101>`_